Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Proofs of lemmas and

 Then, by definition (\ref{G}),

-One can check that each term corresponds to a permutation in $\Sy(3)$ in the following order $123, 132, 213, 312, 231, 321$, and at the second step, we used the symmetry between $u$ and $-u$.
-By a similar argument, the contribution of the composition $\1^3=(1,1,1)$ is given by
+One can check that each term of the first line corresponds to a permutation in $\Sy(3)$ in the following order $123, 132, 213, 312, 231, 321$.
+At the second step, we used the symmetries and the condition $u_1+u_2+u_3=0$.
+By a similar argument, the contribution of the composition ${\bf 1}^3=(1,1,1)$ is given by

 and